-In fact, once I stopped traveling for months during the initial phase of the coronavirus pandemic in 2020, I realized just how much traveling alone is a muscle that you need to train or it will atrophy.
+In fact, once I stopped traveling for months during the initial phase of the panini in 2020, I realized just how much traveling alone is a muscle that you need to train or it will atrophy.
 Once I finally got back on a plane to England in July, I felt like I was starting to learn how to travel all over again – making rookie mistakes and feeling awkward and a bit uncomfortable.

 But much like riding a bike, it comes back fast once you have enough experience under your belt.
 So how did I start getting that experience without hopping on an international flight right away?
 I started in my own backyard.